-Games Pe Games Per Season Peak Time Analysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) Emsworth Recreation Ground Emsworth 1 37-21 45-0 8 matches per season under capacity 21 matches per season over capacity PR This site should be protected as playing fields in the Local Plan.
-Emsworth Cricke Club has increased in the number of teal it has, due to the folding of nearby clubs There is not enough spare capacity at the site to accommodate its 3rd team, which currently plays at Cowplain Recreation Ground.
-E The ancillary facilities at this site were rated as standard quality, 72%.
-It is recommended that the ancillary facility modernised to improve the social facilities and cater for expansion. £53,000 has been gathered towards external grants that were be required to meet the action identifies the PPS.
-PV It is recommended that an artificial wick be installed at this site, to accommodate Junior and Mid-Week demand, and to alleviate play on the grass wickets in ord to enable all Club team matches to be accommodated on this site. et ims s. his n is ies een vill d in ket e
+Games Per r Season Peak Time Ana llysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) Emsworth Recreation Ground Emsworth 1 37-21 45-0 8 matches per season under capacity 21 matches per season over capacity PR This site should be protected as playing fields in the Local Plan.
+Emsworth Cricket Club has increased in the number of teams it has, due to the folding of nearby clubs.
+There is not enough spare capacity at this site to accommodate its 3 rd team, which currently plays at Cowplain Recreation Ground.
+The ancillary facilities at this site were rated as standard quality, 72%.
+It is recommended that the ancillary facilities and cater for expansion. £53,000 has been ring fenced for pitch or ancillary improvements.
+Some funding has been gathered towards external grants that will be required to meet the action identified in the PPS.
+It is recommended that an artificial wicket be installed at this site, to accommodate Junior and Mid-Week demand, and to alleviate play on the grass wickets in order to enable all Club team matches to be accommodated on this site.

-Games Pe r Season Peak Time Ana alysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) Havant Park Havant & Bedhampton 1 25-30 80-0 55 matches per season under capacity 30 matches per season over capacity PR E This site should be protected as playing fields in the Local Plan.
+Games Per r Season Peak Time Ana alysis Site Name Sub Area No of Pitches Games played (Adult - Junior) Capacity (Grass - Artificial) Saturday PM Or Sunday PM (Adult) 2 slots available per week Weekdays (Juniors) 5 slots available Justification for Protection (PR), Enhancement (E) or Provision (PV) Havant Park Havant & Bedhampton 1 25-30 80-0 55 matches per season under capacity 30 matches per season over capacity PR E This site should be protected as playing fields in the Local Plan.
 Havant Cricket Club has three Men's and seven Junior teams that use the site at peak times.
 There is sufficient provision to meet the demand for Adult cricket, but an artificial wicket is required to meet the Club's junior team demand.
 The cricket pitch and changing facilities at this site were rated good quality - 92% overall site score.
-It is recommended that an artificial cricket wicket be installed at this site to accommodate Junior and mid- week demand, and to alleviate play on the grass wickets.
+It is recommended that an artificial cricket wicket be installed at this site to accommodate Junior and midweek demand, and to alleviate play on the grass wickets.
 However, if this is not appropriate due to anti-social behaviour on site, then it is recommended that the club are supported in investigating the feasibility of using the nearby Warblington School facilities.
 No required provision has been identified as part of the study.
-Hayling Park Hayling Island 2 40-0 66-0 26 matches per season N/A - no junior teams using this PR This site should be protected as playing fields in the Local Plan.
+Handing Bank Harding Jaland 2 40.0 66.0 26 matches N/A - no PR This site should be protected as playing Hayling Park Hayling Island 2 40-0 66-0 per season junior teams using this fields in the Local Plan.
 It is used by three Adult teams from two from Hayling Island